abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ## Sets and numbers

-All numerical operations can be expressed as functions acting on the set of (different types of) numbers.
+All numerical operations can be expressed as functions acting on the sets of (different types of) numbers.

 ### Number sets